 - The Pictographs of Wabakimi’s Cliff Lake – Part II.

 Update: In September 2018 we did indeed go back for a second look!
 Check out –

 2. The Kopka River – The “Seven Sisters” Section

-The Kopka is one of the favourite rivers of Cliff Jacobson, the U.S. version of Ontario’s #1 canoe advocate, Kevin Callan.
-References to it pop up in a couple of his books that I have read through.
+The Kopka is one of the favorite rivers of Cliff Jacobson, the U.S. version of Ontario’s #1 canoe advocate, Kevin Callan.
+References to the Kopka pop up in a couple of his books that I have read.
 Like Cliff Lake, it wasn’t a destination I was at all familiar with before I started researching.
 What Max and I ended up with was a twelve-day canoe trip from Allan Water Bridge to the highway back to Armstrong Station.
 It took us up the Brightsand and Kashishibog Rivers and, for the last five days, down the Kopka River from its headwaters in Redsand Lake.

 While the entire trip was memorable, the most dramatic is the section of the Kopka from the south end of Lake Kenakskaniss to the bottom of the last dramatic set of rapids.
 This stretch makes up the Seven Sisters section of the river.
 In the barely two-kilometer distance between these two points, there are seven drops in elevation, adding up to an awe-inspiring 215 feet (65 meters).